About Sheridan County

 - Certified copies of recorded documents can be requested in person or by mail, with fees typically $2.00 for the first page and $1.00 for each additional page.

-Property tax information is maintained by the Sheridan County Assessor, also located in the courthouse, who determines property valuations for taxation purposes.
-The Sheridan County Treasurer, same location, collects property taxes and can provide tax payment histories and delinquency information.
-While some Nebraska counties offer robust online property search systems, Sheridan County has limited online access to property records, and most research requires contacting county offices directly or visiting in person.
+Property tax information is maintained by Sheridan County Assessor, also located in the courthouse, who determines property valuations for taxation purposes.
+Sheridan County Treasurer, same location, collects property taxes and can provide tax payment histories and delinquency information.
+While some Nebraska counties offer strong online property search systems, Sheridan County has limited online access to property records, and most research requires contacting county offices directly or visiting in person.

 Vital Records